pichillilorenzo/JavaScript-Completions/README.md

 You can find it on: 👉👉 <a href="https://github.com/pichillilorenzo/JavaScriptEnhancements">https://github.com/pichillilorenzo/JavaScriptEnhancements</a> 👈👈

-This new plugin offers not only a <strong>better autocomplete</strong> but a lot of <strong>features</strong> about creating, developing and managing <strong>javascript projects</strong>, such as:
+This new plugin offers not only a <strong>BETTER AUTOCOMPLETE</strong> but a lot of <strong>features</strong> about creating, developing and managing <a href="https://github.com/pichillilorenzo/JavaScriptEnhancements/wiki/Creating-a-JavaScript-Project"><strong>JavaScript projects</strong></a>, such as:

+- <a href="https://github.com/pichillilorenzo/JavaScriptEnhancements/wiki/Errors-and-linting">JavaScript real-time errors</a>
+- <a href="https://github.com/pichillilorenzo/JavaScriptEnhancements/wiki/Code-Refactoring">Code Refactoring</a>
+- <a href="https://github.com/pichillilorenzo/JavaScriptEnhancements/wiki/Features#bookmarks-project">Local bookmarks project</a>
 - Cordova projects (run cordova emulate, build, compile, serve, etc. directly from Sublime Text!)
-- Ionic v1 and v2 projects (same as Cordova projects!)
+- Ionic v1 and v2 (it includes also v3) projects (same as Cordova projects!)
-- Angular v1 and v2 projects
+- Angular v1 and v2 (it includes also v4 and v5) projects
+- React projects (only about the creation at this moment)
-- React projects
+- React Native projects (only about the creation at this moment.
+I will add also **NativeScript** support)
-- Express projects
+- Express projects (only about the creation at this moment)
 - Yeoman generators
-- Local bookmarks project
-- JavaScript real-time errors
-- etc. (I will add also **React Native** and **NativeScript** support)
+- etc.

 You could use it also in <strong>existing projects</strong>!! (see the Wiki - https://github.com/pichillilorenzo/JavaScriptEnhancements/wiki)